bigdog0044/checkers-game/README.md

 - INVALIDRESPONSE - used to notify client that the response was rejected by server
 - ENDSESSCREATE - used to notify client that the session creation is over
 - BOTREC - used by server to ask client if they want a bot in their game
+- STARTGAME  - used to inform client that the checker game has officially started
+- ENDGAME - used to inform the client that the checker game is now over